 With proton therapy, protons slowly deposit their energy as they travel toward the cancerous tumor.
 Protons deliver most of the radiation dose directly into the tumor and travel no further through the body.
 Simply put, protons stop after depositing the radiation dose in the tumor.
 X-rays do not.

 What is proton therapy?

 Proton therapy is widely considered to be the most technologically advanced method of delivering radiation to cancerous tumors available today.
 Healthy tissues and organs receive less unnecessary radiation, which reduces unwanted complications and side effects.

 With this highly personalized care, our cancer specialists can more precisely target treatment with fewer short- and long-term side effects depending on each patient's condition.

 Proton therapy is most often used to treat tumors in sensitive areas where conventional radiation therapy may not be the best option.
 This includes cancers of the breast, brain, central nervous system, esophagus, head and neck, liver, lung, prostate, spine and pediatric cancers.
 It is also used to treat recurrent tumors that have been treated previously with radiation.

 The future of proton therapy in Kansas City

 The proton therapy center will be constructed on the main campus of The University of Kansas Hospital, with care provided through our cancer center.
 We anticipate breaking ground in 2019.

-The multimillion-dollar facility will serve approximately 400 patients a year once it is fully operational, with room to expand as demand grows.
-As 1 of only 70 NCI-designated cancer centers nationwide, The University of Kansas Cancer Center provides highly specialized and exceptional multidisciplinary cancer care.
+The multimillion-dollar facility will serve patients from throughout the region and beyond, with room to expand as demand grows.
+As 1 of only 71 NCI-designated cancer centers nationwide, The University of Kansas Cancer Center provides highly specialized and exceptional multidisciplinary cancer care.
 The addition of proton therapy in Kansas City will complement existing treatment options and enhance the cancer center's ability to provide the most comprehensive treatments available.